Earth Language Idiomatic heads for working with others

 : Is she (there)?

-(The verb is the point of the question, wondering if she exist (there or in this world) or not.)
+(The verb is the point of the question, wondering if she is or not.)

 : How is she?